Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Unification of gauge couplings

 Diagonalising the charged lepton mass matrix $M_E$ needs a bi-unitary transformation on account of its being non-hermitian in general.
 If $U_L$ and $U_R$ diagonalise the matrices $M_EM_E^{\dagger}$ and $M_E^{\dagger}M_E$ respectively, then \beq M_E^D \equiv U_L^{\dagger}M_EU_R \eeq is diagonal.
 While such a diagonalization can be carried analogously to that for $M_N$, in the limit of quasi-universal masses for the heavy sector, {\em viz.,} $m_E~=~\mE\times I_{2\times 2}$ and $m_L~=~\mL\times I_{2\times 2}$, the form of $U_{L,R}$ is simplified considerably yielding \beq {U_L} \approx \lfb { } \rfb, \eeq and, \beq {U_R} ~=~\lfb { } \rfb, \eeq where $\chi_{E}= v/\lfb \sqrt{2} \mE~(1-\epsilon_E^2)\rfb$ with $\epsilon_E \equiv \mL / \mE$.
 Finally, \beq {U_L^{\dagger}} \lfb { } \rfb {U_R} \sim \lfb { } \rfb, \eeq where $\textfrak{N}_2=-\frac{v^2}{4 \mL} \epsilon_E^2 \lfb \zRE \zRE^T +\zLE \zRE^T + \zRE \zLE^T \rfb $ and $\textfrak{N}_3=\frac{v^2}{4 \mE} \lfb \zLE^T \zLE + \zRE^T \zRE \rfb + \frac{v^2}{4 \mE} \epsilon_E^2 \lfb \zRE^T \zRE + \zLE^T \zRE + \zRE^T \zLE \rfb $, considering real $\zRE(\zLE)$.

-\section{Unification of Gauge Couplings}
+\section{Unification of gauge couplings}

 The presence of the additional fermions and scalars affects the running of the gauge couplings above the TeV scale.
-The exotic particles contribute to SM $\beta$-functions in the same way as the SM fermions and the Higgs doublet, with the exception that for the vector-like counterparts to the SM fermions, each contribution gets doubled with both $LH$ and $RH$ components contributing equally.
+The exotic particles contribute to SM $\beta$-functions in the same way as the SM fermions and the Higgs doublet, with the exception that for the vector-like counterparts to the SM fermions, each contribution gets doubled with both left- and right-handed components contributing equally.
 The expressions are given in Appendix~\ref{app:beta}.

+To this order, the renormalization group equations (RGEs) for the couplings ($g_i$) can be expressed as \beq \frac{dg_i}{d \ln Q}=\beta_i {(g_i)}, \eeq where $\beta_i {(g_i)}$ are the $\beta$-functions and $Q$ denotes the scale at which the couplings are being considered, with the boundary values fixed experimentally at $Q = m_Z$.
 For our purpose, it suffices to consider the $\beta$-functions upto two-loops.
-To this order, the renormalization group equations (RGEs) for the couplings ($g_i$) can be expressed as \beq \frac{dg_i}{d \ln Q}=\beta_i^{(1)}+\beta_i^{(2)}, \eeq where $\beta_i^{(1)}$ and $\beta_i^{(2)}$ are the 1- and 2-loop $\beta$-functions, respectively, and $Q$ denotes the scale at which the couplings are being considered, with the boundary values fixed experimentally at $Q = m_Z$.
 At this order of sophistication, one could neglect threshold effects and include the contributions of a new species $J$ only for $Q > m_J$.
 Within this approximation, thus, the $\beta$-functions would be composed of a series of step functions.

-For $i=1,2,3$, $g_i$ denotes the coupling for $U(1)_Y$ \footnote[2]{$g_1=\sqrt{5/3}~g_Y$}, $SU(2)_L$ and $SU(3)_C$, respectively.
+For\footnote{$g_1=\sqrt{5/3}~g_Y$} $i=1,2,3$, $g_i$ denotes the coupling for $U(1)_Y$, $SU(2)_L$ and $SU(3)_C$, respectively.
 In order to solve Eq.~\ref{eqn:running}, we also take into account the contribution of Top-Yukawa coupling, $Y_t$ and the scalar quartic coupling, $\lambda_H$ as well, represented as $g_4$ and $g_5$, respectively.
 Together with the equations for $g_1,g_2$ and $g_3$, this gives us five coupled differential equations.
 Representing the scale by $t=\ln Q$ such that $t_0=\ln m_Z$ denotes the scale for SM, $t_1$ denotes the next higher energy scale at which one or more BSM particles are introduced and so on, the equations can be solved numerically in each region $(t_{n-1},t_n)$ to obtain the solutions $g_i^{(n)} (t)$, using the boundary conditions $g_i^{(n)} (t_{n-1}) = g_i^{(n-1)} (t_{n-1})$.

+We assume the scale for $Z_2$-odd leptons and the scalar $\Phi$ as $1$ TeV while $Z_2$-odd quarks are assumed to be much heavier such that there is a unification of the gauge couplings at a next higher scale ($t_G$), given by the condition \beq g_1 (t_G) = g_2 (t_G) = g_3 (t_G). \eeq